robertblackwell/marvin-cpp/readme.md

 simple_proxy can handle a https request either by __tunnel__ or by __mitm__.

-Tunnel is when simple_proxy connects the client and server by back to back tcp cnnections and just passes anonymous data.
+__Tunnel__ is when simple_proxy connects the client and server by back to back tcp connections and just passes anonymous data.
 In this mode the content of the exchange is not visible.

-Mitm is when simple_proxy intercepts the traffic.
+__Mitm__ is when simple_proxy intercepts the traffic.
 To achieve this the app must create a X509 certificate for communicating with the client that allows simple_proxy to appear, to the client, to be the intended host.
 This certificate is signed by a local Certificate Authority embedded within simple_proxy.
-For this to work the client must use a root certificate bundle the includes simple_proxy's internal CA. You can observe this by looking into the various bash scripts to observe `curl --cacerts=` where curl is give a special set of root certificates.
+For this to work the client must use a root certificate bundle that includes simple_proxy's internal CA. You can observe this by looking into the various bash scripts to observe `curl --cacerts=` where curl is give a special set of root certificates.
 The "magic" that does this is in the __libcert__ library; the new certificate is built on the fly in code (no use of openssl cli command) by the certlib.

 Observing the traffic in __mitm__.
 By default simple_proxy is configured to intercept all https traffic (that is it is in mitm mode for all https urls, and all http urls for that matter).

 The intercepted traffic is displayed on stdout, that is the terminal where simple_proxy was originally started.
 For demo purposes the body of the intercepted messages are not displayed only the headers.
 So for each exchange you will find a request header followed by a response header in the output from simple_proxy.
-This is enough to verify (prove) that https traffic is being intercepted.
+This is enough to verify (prove) that https traffic is being intercepted as under https headers are part of the encrypted envelope..